dj0nz/cptools/README.md

 Export given rulebase to json file.
 Part of bigger project.

 ### [parse-acl.py](parse-acl.py)
-Parse Cisco IOS named ACL and so something with it.
-Intended use: Import objects and rules.
+Parse Cisco IOS named ACL and store satinized objects and rules files.
 Part one of an "Build Check Point ruleset from Cisco ACLs" project.

 ### [import-acl.py](import-acl.py)
 Part two: Read exported objects and rules and import them to a Check Port management as new shared layer (for easier integration in existing policies).